k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 * Root function

 **DB Query**
 * A DB query Table Population object can be linked to a parent table via its Input argument fields.
-Only input arguments that are defined as *True* can be linked to parent tables.
+Only Input arguments that are defined as *True* can be linked to parent tables.
 * In the DB query of a Root table, only one field can be defined as *True* and it is populated by the [Instance ID](/articles/01_fabric_overview/02_fabric_glossary.md#instance-id).
 * The other LU tables can have several fields defined as Input arguments.